carriercomm/ci-status/docs/webservice.md

 #### explaination ####

-* level 1 [category]: main categorie, like, for example a version number
+* level 1 [category]: main categorie, like, for example a project
-* level 2 [sub-category]: sub-category inside a main category, for example a build target
+* level 2 [item]: item, for example a given library
+* level 2 [target]: build target, for example Linux x86, Linux PPC...
+* level 4 [build]: build of a given item
-* level 3 [item]: final object, for example a build result
+* level 5 [test]: unit test result of a build

 ## Webservice resources ##